 Benefits of monitoring your containers with LogicMonitor include:

 Frequent and recurring discovery attempts ensure that your monitoring is always up to date.
-Metadata is automatically populated during discovery, so you have the contextual information you need when viewing and managing monitored resources.
+Metadata is automatically populated during discovery, to give you the contextual information you need when viewing and managing monitored resources.

 Get long-term views into how a group of resources supporting a common application are performing and correlate performance trends with events.

-Pre-configured alert thresholds ensure that you receive meaningful alerts right from the start, and help you to proactively prevent downtime.
+Pre-configured alert thresholds ensure that you receive meaningful alerts right away to help proactively prevent downtime.

-Dynamic grouping for resources supporting a common service makes it simpler to manage and schedule downtime for just those resources.
+Dynamic grouping for resources supporting a common service makes it simpler to manage and schedule downtime for those resources.
+LM Container Helm charts allow you to install all the services necessary to monitor your Kubernetes cluster.

-Out of the box dashboards provide deeper insight and will help you identify how you can optimize your cluster.
+Out-of-the-box dashboards provide immediate insights to help you identify how you can optimize your cluster.

 Identify trends and forecast utilization over time.
 LogicMonitor tracks, monitors, and alerts on containers and microservices, and retains data for up to two years.